 any Sensing Measurement Query frame that it transmits.

-If the Sensing Capabilities element is included in the Probe Request frame, a non-AP STA shall set the Poll Required subfield in the Sensing Capabilities element to 1 if it intends to be polled in TB sensing measurement exchanges.
+If When the Sensing Capabilities element is included in the Probe Request (Re) Association Request (“R1-26”) frame, a non-AP STA shall set the Poll Required subfield in the Sensing Capabilities element to 1 if it intends to be polled in TB sensing measurement exchanges.

 TGBF editor, add the text below under clause 11.55.1.6 (Sensing measurement session termination) in P165L5.

+An AP as a sensing responder shall only transmit a Sensing Measurement Termination frame to an unassociated non-AP STA as a sensing initiator during the non-TB sensing measurement exchange either in an A-MPDU aggregated with the Sensing Measurement Report frame if required, or as a S-MPDU frame SIFS after SR2SI NDP transmission

 References: References: P802.11bfD5.0, P802.11REVmeD7.0 and P802.11bkD3.0.